 It was once again back to Frankby.
 The drive took us across country down the narrow lanes, thus avoiding any motorways for a change.
 Within the grounds of Frankby is a big house known as ‘Hillbark’.
 Hillbark was built between 1928 and 1931 by Sir Ernest Royden.
 The house was built near heathland and woodland of which contained historic buildings.
 The house slowly moved brick by brick to its current position in Frankby.
 The house contains a fireplace once belonging to Sir Walter Raleigh.
 This is somewhere we used to take the kids to, and now it is nearly the same duty is befalling us as grandparents, what fun!

-We finally reaIMG_2454ched Frankby on a long travel through narrow country roads and over hill tops.
+We finally reached Frankby on a long travel through narrow country roads and over hill tops.
 Hog roast Frankby set up and were entertained by recruits working through an assault course.
 I guess an excellent way to build up an appetite for a hog roast.
 We were yet to see.
 We later found out that it was a family fun day and so the smaller guests were not participants, thankfully.

 All seemed to be straight forward with lots of fun for the kids.
 We even got to try some of the kids party cakes at the end.
 Something rather different since they contained a multitude of weird colours and flavours.